 Hotels that excel at profitability typically monitor multiple metrics simultaneously, using NOP as the primary measure while tracking supporting metrics for operational insights.
 This comprehensive approach enables better decision-making about pricing strategies, cost management, and capital allocation.

 The integration of these metrics through modern hotel technology platforms provides operators with unprecedented visibility into profit optimization opportunities.
-Properties that leverage this data effectively consistently outperform competitors in hotel profit margin achievement and long-term financial health.
+Properties that use this data effectively consistently outperform competitors in hotel profit margin achievement and long-term financial health.

 Successful hotel operators understand that maximizing net operating profit requires continuous attention to both revenue generation and expense management.
 The strategies and tools outlined in this guide provide a roadmap for achieving sustainable profitability improvements while maintaining the guest experience standards necessary for long-term success.